angelariva/angelariva/README.md

 I'm a PhD candidate in Applied Mathematics at the Inria [Quantic team](https://quantic.phys.ens.fr/) in Paris, France.

 My primary research area is **open quantum systems theory**.
-I study models of realistic physical systems, using analytical (time convolutionless master equations, adiabatic elimination) and numerical methods (tensor networks, chain mappings, TDVP, SDPs).
+I study realistic models of physical systems with potential applications to quantum technologies, using both analytical and numerical methods.

-I'm also interested in the many-body simulation of fermionic models 🔵─🔴─🟢─🟡, and in collaborations!
+I'm also interested in tensor network simulations of fermionic models 🔵─🔴─🟢─🟡, and in collaborations!

 <!--
 **angelariva/angelariva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.